Install and Configure Ceph Block Device on Ubuntu 18.04

 Create Block Device Pools

-In order to use the Ceph block device client, you need to create a pool for the RADOS Block Device RBD) and initialize it.
+In order to use the Ceph block device on your clients, you need to create a pool for the RADOS Block Device (RBD) and initialize it.

 • A pool is a logical group for storing objects.
 They manage placement groups, replicas and the CRUSH rule for the pool.